vinni-bio/EXONtools/README.md

 ## Exon capture sequencing

 Exon capture is one of the most promising approaches in next generation sequencing.
 By targeting only protein coding regions it saves a lot of sequencing effort and allows researchers to obtain SNP data for thousands of genes in hundreds of individuals during one high-throughput sequencing run.
-Exon capture sequencing is especially important for evolutionary and population genomic studies of non-model organisms because:
+Exon capture sequencing is especially important for evolutionary and population genomic studies of non-model organisms (Genotyping by Sequencing) because:
 - this method does not require a reference genome
 - this method does not rely solely on conservative regions like UCE
 - this method allows to obtain SNPs from both exon (often non-neutral) and intron (often neutral) regions